Frequently Asked Questions:

 What are the arrangements for COVID19?

-As at April 2022, Government restrictions on the use of community spaces have now been lifted.
+Government restrictions on the use of community spaces were lifted in April 2022.
 However, we ask hirers to please continue to consider the health of others by continuing with COVID19 precautions, such as washing hands regularly; wearing a face mask; and maintaining social distancing.
 We thoroughly clean the hall between hires, and have hand gel available for use at the entrance.
 We have undertaken a COVID19 risk assessment for bookings, which we can share with you on request when we send the booking terms and conditions and booking form.
-We ask you to consider your own COVID19 risk assessment for your hire.
+Please consider your own COVID19 risk assessment for your hire.

 How many people does the hall hold?

-The Village Hall has a capacity of around 80 people seated and 100 people standing.
+The Village Hall has a capacity of ~60 people seated (around tables), 80 people seated (in rows) and 100 people (standing).

 What are the start and end times of the hire periods?